CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Abstract

 \section{Abstract}

-Text-to-image retrieval plays a crucial role across various applications, including digital libraries, e-commerce platforms, and multimedia databases, by enabling the search for images using text queries.
-Despite the advancements in Multimodal Large Language Models (MLLMs), which offer leading-edge performance, their applicability in large-scale, varied, and ambiguous retrieval scenarios is constrained by significant computational demands and the generation of injective embeddings.
-This paper introduces the Text2Pic Swift framework, tailored for efficient and robust retrieval of images corresponding to extensive textual descriptions in sizable datasets.
-The framework employs a two-tier approach: the initial Entity-based Ranking (ER) stage addresses the ambiguity inherent in lengthy text queries through a multiple-queries-to-multiple-targets strategy, effectively narrowing down potential candidates for subsequent analysis.
-Following this, the Summary-based Re-ranking (SR) stage further refines these selections based on concise query summaries.
-Additionally, we present a novel Decoupling-BEiT-3 encoder, specifically designed to tackle the challenges of ambiguous queries and to facilitate both stages of the retrieval process, thereby significantly improving computational efficiency via vector-based similarity assessments.
-Our evaluation, conducted on the AToMiC dataset, demonstrates that Text2Pic Swift outperforms current MLLMs by achieving up to an 11.06\% increase in Recall@1000, alongside reductions in training and retrieval durations by 68.75\% and 99.79\%, respectively.
+Text-to-image retrieval aims to find the relevant images based on a text query, which is important in various use-cases, such as digital libraries, e-commerce, and multimedia databases.
+Although Multimodal Large Language Models (MLLMs) demonstrate state-of-the-art performance, they exhibit limitations in handling large-scale, diverse, and ambiguous real-world needs of retrieval, due to the computation cost and the injective embeddings they produce.
+This paper presents a two-stage Coarse-to-Fine Index-shared Retrieval (CFIR) framework, designed for fast and effective large-scale long-text to image retrieval.
+The first stage, Entity-based Ranking (ER), adapts to long-text query ambiguity by employing a multiple-queries-to-multiple-targets paradigm, facilitating candidate filtering for the next stage.
+The second stage, Summary-based Re-ranking (SR), refines these rankings using summarized queries.
+We also propose a specialized Decoupling-BEiT-3 encoder, optimized for handling ambiguous user needs and both stages, which also enhances computational efficiency through vector-based similarity inference.
+Evaluation on the AToMiC dataset reveals that CFIR surpasses existing MLLMs by up to 11.06\% in Recall@1000, while reducing training and retrieval times by 68.75\% and 99.79\%, respectively.
+We will release our code to facilitate future research at \url{https://github.com/longkukuhi/CFIR}.

 \ccsdesc[500]{Information systems~Novelty in information retrieval}